 Schools are BUSY places and sometimes no one can come to your classroom to listen.
-Sometimes the classroom teacher is on a strict schedule and cannot stay even a couple minutes longer.
-If that is the case, try presenting a “radio concert” during class.
+The classroom teacher may be on a strict schedule and cannot stay even a couple of minutes longer.
+If that’s the case, present a “radio concert” during class.

 So, what is a RADIO CONCERT?
-When students were ready to perform, I simply pushed the button on the intercom and we performed for the secretary in the office.
-I would announce the group and the name of our piece, just like on the radio.
+When students are ready to perform, I push the button on the intercom and we performed for the secretary in the office.
+I announce the group and the name of our piece as if we’re performing live on the radio.
 The secretary would clap and praise the group through the intercom.
 The kids LOVE it and there couldn’t be a simpler way to share our performances.

 Radio Concert Resources

-Or, take your show “on the road.”
-If the performance does not involve cumbersome instruments, the song would be a candidate for taking on the road.
-Give your “audience” a quick call and make sure it is a good time before starting out with your entire class.
-Consider performing for office staff, a kindergarten or first grade class, the nurse, the custodian, or the cooks.
-My favorite performances have been for our cooks.
-Every year, my kindergarten classes have performed the “Turkey Tango” for the cooks.
-They loved it!
+If the performance does not involve cumbersome instruments, the activity would be a candidate to take “on the road.”
+Give your “audience” a quick call and ensure it’s a good time before you start out with your entire class.
+Consider performing for office staff, a kindergarten or first-grade class, the nurse, the custodian, or the cooks.

-Document and Celebrate Student Success by Making a Video
+5. Document and Demonstrate Student Achievement by Making a Video

 Another way to celebrate and document student success is by making a video.
-I always kept a tripod in easy reach in my closet.
-When students were doing a FABULOUS job on a favorite piece, I would pull out my tripod and make a quick video.
-I would immediately plug in my little Flip camera and students would get to view themselves.
+I always keep a tripod within easy reach.
+When students do a FABULOUS job on a particular piece, I pull out my tripod and make a quick video.

-I am a bit of a perfectionist, so we would almost always end up making two takes of the video.
-(Never do more than two.
-This is a celebration of student success.
-It is NOT a professional video.)
-Then the students would watch both performances and vote on which one to upload to my school website.
+I’m a bit of a perfectionist, so we almost always film two takes of the performance.
+(Never do more than two takes.
+This is a simple celebration of student achievement NOT a professional video.)
+Then students watch both performances and vote on which one to upload to our school website.

-Note: We have had students at our school that were not able to have their image posted online.
-In that case, I would arrange those students to the side of the group in an area nearby, but off screen.
-I called these kids the “radio stars.”
-They performed with the group just as if they were on screen.
+Note: We always have a few students at our school who are not able to have their images posted online.
+In this case, I arrange these students to the side of the group in an area nearby, but off-screen.
+I called these students “radio stars.”
+They perform with the group as if they’re onscreen.

 Recognizing Student Achievement Increases Student Participation

-When you celebrate student success, you not only increase their confidence, you increase student motivation and participation as well.
+When you celebrate student success, you not only increase their confidence, you increase student motivation, and participation as well.
 Students can see the fruits of their labor.
-Check out this blog post for more Tips to Involve ALL Students ALL the Time.
+Take a peek at this blog post for more Tips to Involve ALL Students ALL the Time.

 Mix it up!
 Choose different ways to celebrate student success.
-The important thing is that students build confidence and skills through these mini-performances.
-One of my students said it best, “It is so nice to have something like this to make me feel special.”
+The important thing is students build confidence and skills through these recognitions and mini-performances.
+A former student said it best, “It’s so nice to have something like this to make me feel special.”